Shailesh-Kumar-01/House_Price_Prediction/README.md

 # House_Price_Prediction
-Training a ML model to predict the price of a house based on various parameters
+Training ML model to predict the price of a house based on various parameters(Kaggle project)